Collect multi-dimensional feedback with the Matrix block

 Choose how the Matrix block displays on mobile devices and smaller screens:

-- Scrollable grid: Maintains the table layout with horizontal scrolling—preserves the comparative view
+Scrollable grid (default): Maintains the table layout with horizontal scrolling—preserves the comparative view

 'Opt out' option